Eglė the Queen of Serpents: Eastern Europe

 Professor Jack V. Haney stated that variants of type 425M appear "frequently recorded among the Russians", but "less frequently by Belarusians and Ukrainians".

 Galina Kabakova notes that, among the East Slavic populations, the tale type ATU 425M assumes the features of an etiological tale: as remarked by professor Natalie Kononenko, it shows the origins of the cuckoo, the lark and the nightingale.
-In addition, in these variants, the mother-in-law is the one that kills the snake husband.
+In this regard, the heroine "nearly always" becomes a cuckoo, while her son "almost always" becomes a nightingale, although the children may turn into different birds in other versions.
+Furthermore, in the Slavic variants, the mother-in-law is the one that kills the snake husband.